 (with illustrator/author Adrienne Geoghegan)

-This course is suitable for aspiring, beginners, or emerging children’s writers/illustrators, and those with a love of children’s literature and art and enthusiasm to learn more.
+This workshop is suitable for aspiring, beginners, or emerging children’s writers/illustrators, and those with a love of children’s literature and art and enthusiasm to learn more.
 Check her website for other workshops and information about Adrienne and her work. https://linktr.ee/agillustrates/

 Graphic Design Courses